intelligentplant/AppStoreConnect.Adapters/README.md

 # ASP.NET Core Quick Start

 1. Create a new ASP.NET Core 3.0 project.
-2. Add a reference to `DataCore.Adapter.AspNetCore` to your project.
+2. Add references to `DataCore.Adapter.AspNetCore.Mvc` and `DataCore.Adapter.AspNetCore.SignalR` to your project.
 3. Implement an [IAdapter](/src/DataCore.Adapter.Abstractions/IAdapter.cs) that can communicate with the system you want to connect App Store Connect to.
 4. If you want to apply custom authorization policies to the adapter or individual adapter features, extend the [FeatureAuthorizationHandler](/src/DataCore.Adapter.AspNetCore/Authorization/FeatureAuthorizationHandler.cs) class.
 5. In your `Startup.cs` file, configure adapter services in the `ConfigureServices` method: